 Flight simulators are everywhere.
-People have them in their garages and bedrooms, excellent software packages are available for PCs and there are stores in shopping malls where you can spend an hour as the Captain on a commercial jet.
+People have them in their garages and bedrooms, excellent software packages such as Microsoft Flight Simulator and X-Plane are available for gasme consoles and PCs.
+There are stores in shopping malls where you can spend an hour as the Captain on a commercial jet.
 These devices use state of the art technology, have ultra-realistic 3D scenery and may include real aircraft parts in the simulated cockpit but they can’t be used for professional pilot training.

 What’s the difference between these ‘hobby’ devices and professional flight simulators?

 The difference is qualification.
 In order to be used for training towards the issue or revalidation of a pilot’s licence or rating a flight simulation training device (FSTD) needs to be qualified by the relevant aviation authority.
 Qualification certificates are issued to the ‘operator’ of an FSTD once the authority is satisfied that the operator and the device meet all the applicable requirements.